ucdavisdatalab/workshop_intro_to_remote_computing/chapters/01_connecting-to-a-server.md

 Unlike SSH passwords, which are just strings of characters, SSH keys are cryptographic keys, typically based on the RSA algorithm, which is a [super interesting topic][RSA] for another day.
-RSA uses a two-part asymmetric scheme consisting of a *private key* and a *public key.* Without going into the details of how RSA cryptography works, a public key is used to *encrypt* data, and the associated private key is used to *decrypt* data.
+RSA uses a two-part asymmetric scheme consisting of a **private key** and a **public key**.
+Without going into the details of how RSA cryptography works, a public key is used to *encrypt* data, and the associated private key is used to *decrypt* data.
 Unlike in *symmetric* cryptography systems, in asymmetric systems like RSA public keys can be shared *freely, with anyone,* without endangering security.
 In fact, many people append their public keys to their email signatures, or post them on their personal web pages.
 Also unlike SSH passwords, SSH keys are not generated on or assigned by the server, but are property of the user, are generated and stored on the user's own computer, and a user's private keys are *not* shared with a server as part of establishing a connection to that server.

 [RSA]: https://en.wikipedia.org/wiki/RSA_cryptosystem

 In the context of SSH authentication, RSA keys are used to establish your identity on a server.
-First, the server's administrators associate your **public** key with your account, typically by asking you to send them your public key via email or an online form, which is safe to do because **public** SSH keys can be freely shared with anyone.
-Then, when you attempt to connect to the server over SSH, the server takes a small piece of data, encrypts it with your **public** key, and sends it to the `ssh` client program running on your local computer.
-The `ssh` program will then decrypt the server's message using your **private** key, which is stored on your local computer, and subsequently prove to the server that it was able to decode the message (the details of how this proof works are very interesting, but beyond the scope of this reader).
+First, the server's administrators associate your *public* key with your account, typically by asking you to send them your public key via email or an online form, which is safe to do because *public* SSH keys can be freely shared with anyone.
+Then, when you attempt to connect to the server over SSH, the server takes a small piece of data, encrypts it with your *public* key, and sends it to the `ssh` client program running on your local computer.
+The `ssh` program will then decrypt the server's message using your *private* key, which is stored on your local computer, and subsequently prove to the server that it was able to decode the message (the details of how this proof works are very interesting, but beyond the scope of this reader).
-Being able to decode the server's message, in turn, proves to the server that you know the **private** key associated with the **public** key stored with the user's account on the server, and that you therefore are who you claim to be.
+Being able to decode the server's message, in turn, proves to the server that you know the *private* key associated with the *public* key stored with the user's account on the server, and that you therefore are who you claim to be.
-Importantly, your **private** key never leaves your local computer during this exchange, and can therefore not be stolen by a malicious server or a malicious third party.
+Importantly, your *private* key never leaves your local computer during this exchange, and can therefore not be stolen by a malicious server or a malicious third party.

-As a result of a server's assumption that anyone who knows a user's **private** SSH key *is* that user, **private** SSH keys can not be freely shared like **public** SSH keys and *must* be kept private and safe, as the name implies.
+As a result of a server's assumption that anyone who knows a user's *private* SSH key *is* that user, *private* SSH keys can not be freely shared like *public* SSH keys and *must* be kept private and safe, as the name implies.
-If your **private** SSH key(s) get accessed by hackers, those hackers will be able to access any of your accounts using those keys.
+If your *private* SSH key(s) get accessed by hackers, those hackers will be able to access any of your accounts using those keys.
 It is therefore highly recommended to protect your SSH keys with strong passwords (more on that below).